PaperMC/docs/docs/paper/dev/getting-started/plugin-yml.md

 The author(s) of the plugin.
 This can be a single author or a list of authors.
 - `author: PaperMC`
 - `authors: [PaperMC, SpigotMC, Bukkit]`
+These will be shown in the plugin info commands.

 ### website

 The website of the plugin.
 This is useful for linking to a GitHub repository or a plugin page.
 - `website: https://papermc.io`
+This will be shown in the plugin info commands.

 ### api-version